 *Directs Development of Performance-Based Incentive Funding System.
 HHS, in consultation with public officials and child welfare advocates, is required to develop and recommend to Congress a performance-based incentive system for providing payments under Title IV-B and Title IV-E of the Social Security Act by February 1999, and to submit a progress report on the feasibility, timetable and consultation process for conducting such a study by May 1998.

 *Expands Child Welfare Demonstration Waivers.
-Under previous law, HHS has authority to approve up to ten child welfare demonstration waivers.
+Under previous law, HHS has the authority to approve up to ten child welfare demonstration waivers.
 Eight states (CA, DE, IL, IN, MD, NC, OH, OR) have received approval to date.
 This new law authorizes HHS to conduct up to 10 demonstration projects per year from FY 1998 through 2002.
-Specific types of demonstrations to be considered include: projects designed to identify and address reasons for delay in adoptive placements for foster children; projects designed to address parental substance abuse problems that endanger children and result in placement of a child in foster care; and projects designed to address kinship care.
+Specific types of demonstrations to be considered include projects designed to identify and address reasons for the delay in adoptive placements for foster children; projects designed to address parental substance abuse problems that endanger children and result in the placement of a child in foster care; and projects designed to address kinship care.
 Eligibility for these waivers is not available if a state fails to provide health insurance coverage to any child with special needs for whom there is in effect an adoption assistance agreement.

 *Requires Study on the Coordination of Substance Abuse and Child Protection.
 HHS will prepare a report which describes the extent and scope of the problem of substance abuse in the child welfare population, the types of services provided to this population, and the outcomes resulting from the provision of such services, including recommendations for legislation needed to improve coordination in providing such services.

 *Authorizes the Use of the Federal Parent Locator Service.
 Child welfare agencies can now use the Federal Parent Locator Service to assist in locating absent parents.